Free Consultation / 24 Hours a Day - (614) 500-3836

 We may use defense strategies such as:

 • Lack of Probable Cause – A police officer must have a reasonable suspicion that you are driving under the influence in order to pull you over.
-Weaving, drifting, driving into crossing traffic, and straddling the center of two lanes may all give an officer a reasonable suspicion to stop you.
+Weaving, drifting, driving into crossing traffic, and straddling the center of two lanes may all give an officer reasonable suspicion to stop you.
 If your stop was unconstitutional and there was no reasonable suspicion, your charges may get reduced or dismissed.

 • Coerced Statements – The Fifth Amendment gives you the right to not make any incriminating statements against yourself.
 If a police officer used threats, isolation, or physical abuse to get you to admit a crime or say something you wouldn’t have said otherwise, a coerced statement defense may be used to improve your situation.